I wrote this blog a while back, but in many ways, this remains a timeless story of mothers and daughters everywhere.

 Truly, you’d never guess we came from the same family, our differences are so vast.
 I like the ballet; she likes golf.
 I enjoy classical music and going to the opera; she prefers the twang of country, and doesn’t know how to read music.
 When Barack Obama became president, I threw a huge Inaugural Party complete with pictures alongside a life-size cutout of him (we offered our Republican friends extra wine); my mother cried in her morning coffee for three days.

 Growing up, I had always been bit “different” from my family, and most especially different from my mom.
-Even from an early age, I tended to be liberal in my social views and had artistic tendencies, and well, just a natural inclination to disagree with my mom, on most anything.
+Even from an early age, I tended to be liberal in my social views, had artistic callings, and well, just a natural inclination to disagree with my mom, on most anything.

 During my pre-teen years, I thought I had her pegged.
 She liked to cook, she liked to read, she enjoyed knitting occasionally, and she maintained a very clean house.
 She kept to herself for the most part, choosing family over friends any day of the week.
 At the time, this seemed like a depressing state of affairs to me indeed.
 Me, who loved to meet people and do a variety of things that usually entailed an extrovert’s flair.